yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/io/IO.md

 ![non_blocking_io](imgs/non_blocking_io.png "non_blocking_io")

-### IO multiplexing
+### I/O multiplexing

-IO multiplexing is what we call `select`, `poll`, `epoll`, and some places also call this IO method as event driven IO.
+I/O multiplexing is what we call `select`, `poll`, `epoll`, and some places also call this I/O method as event driven I/O.

-Kernel checks data by polling, same as sync blocking and non-blocking IO modes, but multiplexing use one process to check many sockets in charge, thus cost-efficient.
+Kernel checks data by polling, same as sync blocking and non-blocking I/O modes, but multiplexing use one process to check many sockets in charge, thus cost-efficient.

-This behavior is same as sync blocking IO's, with addition of being cost-efficient for multiple socket communication.
-If socket number is small, sync blocking IO is even better.
+This behavior is same as sync blocking I/O's, with addition of being cost-efficient for multiple socket communication.
+If socket number is small, sync blocking I/O is even better.

 1) when a user process calls `select`, user process is blocked, and kernel monitors all sockets registered under the `select`.